pweingardt/KSPMissionController/README.md

 ### How this works

-Once you have an active vessel (the plugin does not work in the editor), in the bottm left part of your screen appears a new icon: "MC" for Mission Control.
+In the bottom left corner is a new icon (appears only when you are at the space center, flying a vessel or building a rocket or a plane): "MC" for mission controller.
 Click on it and it gives you the mission window, that shows your budget and informations about the currently selected mission.

 But be careful with your rockets!
 Once you launch the space craft on the launchpad, it will cost you Kerbin krones (the currency on Kerbin, ₭).
 Even if you restart the